CEO of Minnesota Public Radio's parent organization tells staff he will step down

-Amid tumult over how sexual harassment and racial equity has been addressed, the parent organization of Minnesota Public Radio said Tuesday that a major shift in leadership is underway.
+Amid tumult over how sexual harassment and racial equity has been addressed at Minnesota Public Radio, its parent organization said Tuesday that a major shift in leadership is underway.

 APM is the country’s largest owner and operator of public radio, an empire that includes MPR.
 McTaggart has served in his current position since 2011.

-A memo circulated on social media told employees that McTaggart has informed the company’s board that it is time to begin succession plans.
+The memo, later circulated on social media, told employees that McTaggart has informed the company’s board that it is time to begin succession plans.
 He will remain in his role until a replacement is found, the memo said.

 His announcement came on the same day MPR staffers sent a letter to listeners and readers saying that they had lost faith in senior leaders.
-The employees said they want the company to publicly apologize and make changes within the organization to address diversity, hiring practices and other areas.
+The employees said they want the company to publicly apologize and make changes to address diversity, hiring practices and other areas.

 The day after Combs resigned, Eric Malmberg, a DJ for the MPR-owned station the Current, was fired.